 Students will follow two coursework units in Year 10, whilst developing ideas within an externally assessed unit in Year 11.

 Coursework titles and themes are yet to be agreed, but will be designed to ensure a wide range of starting points and ideas.

-At A Level we deliver an Art Textiles specification which allows students to really push their creativity and
+At A Level we deliver an Art and Design specification which allows students to really push their creativity and

 refine their skills and techniques.
 This will enable students to be prepared for higher education.